iterative/dvc.org/content/docs/studio/user-guide/account-and-billing/index.md

 - Connect to GitHub.com, GitLab.com or Bitbucket.org.

-  When you connect to a Git hosting provider, you will be prompted to grant Iterative Studio access to your account.
+  When you connect to a Git hosting provider, you will be prompted to grant DVC Studio access to your account.

-  To connect to your GitHub repositories, you must install the Iterative Studio GitHub app.
+  To connect to your GitHub repositories, you must install the DVC Studio GitHub app.
 Refer to the section on
   [GitHub app installation](/doc/studio/user-guide/git-integrations/github-app)
   for more details.

-  Note that if you signed up to use Iterative Studio using your GitHub, GitLb or Bitbucket account, integration with that Git account will have been created during sign up.
+  Note that if you signed up to use DVC Studio using your GitHub, GitLb or Bitbucket account, integration with that Git account will have been created during sign up.